-- A. The school district may exercise editorial control over the style and content of student expression in school-sponsored publications and activities. - B. Expressions and representations made by students in school-sponsored publications and activities are not expressions of official school district policy.
-Faculty advisors shall supervise student writers to ensure compliance with the law and school district policies. - C. Students who believe their right to free expression has been unreasonably restricted in school-sponsored media or activity may seek review of the decision by the building principal.
+- A. The school district may exercise editorial control over the style and content of student expression in school sponsored publications and activities. - A.B.
+Expressions and representations made by students in school-sponsored publications and activities are not expressions of official school district policy.
+Faculty advisors shall supervise student writers to ensure compliance with the law and school district policies. - BC.
+Students who believe their right to free expression has been unreasonably restricted in an official student publication or activity may seek review of the decision by the building principal.
 The principal shall issue a decision no later than three (3) school days after review is requested. - 1.
-Students producing school-sponsored media and activities shall be under the supervision of a faculty advisor and the school principal.
-Schoolsponsored media and activities shall be subject to the guidelines set forth below. - 2.
-School-sponsored media may be distributed at reasonable times and locations.
+Students producing official school publications and activities shall be under the supervision of a faculty advisor and the school principal.
+Official publications and activities shall be subject to the guidelines set forth below. - 2.
+Official school publications may be distributed at reasonable times and locations.